-This program with unique characteristics in Puerto Rico establishes the necessary conditions for students to develop their ability to think, investigate and produce intellectually, leading them towards success in their studies.
+This speech therapy bachelor program, with unique characteristics in Puerto Rico, establishes the necessary conditions for students to develop their ability to think, investigate and produce intellectually, leading them toward success in their studies.

-The program can be completed in three (3) years and two (2) semesters.
+This speech and language therapy program can be completed in three (3) years and two (2) semesters at our Mayaguez Center.
 Also, it has the particularity of incorporating a multicultural and global perspective, by adding a third language as a requirement, and participation in an international experience.

 Time to complete